Statikman619/Team-Profile-Generator/README.md

 ## Description
 My project allows you to choose from various employee's (Manager, Engineer or Intern) to create a team of your choosing.
 ## Installation
-npm install -y and npm i inquierer in the command line.
-After run "node infex.js".
+Clone this repository to receive all my files.
+Once you have my code make sure you are in the correct file directory. in the command line run "npm install" in the terminal to download all the needed dependencies.".
 ## Usage
 When you want to create a team you get a series of questions asking you what type of employee you're trying to add to your team.
 Follow the prompts to help guide  you in creating your team.
 ## License MIT